mikemtzp/hello-react-rails-frontend/README.md

 ## [Hello Rails-React (Back-end)](https://github.com/mikemtzp/hello-react-rails-backend)

 - To ensure the app works correctly in your computer first run `rails s` in the Hello Rails-React (Back-end) project so it runs in host `localhost:3000`.
-Then. run `npm start` in the Hello Rails-React (Front-end) project so it runs in host `localhost:3001` so the fech of the API works properly.
+Then. run `npm start` in the Hello Rails-React (Front-end) project so it runs in host `localhost:3001` so the fetch of the API works properly.

 ## 🧮 Prerequisites